AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/installation.md

 3. Select *AdGuard VPN - private proxy* from the list of suggested applications and tap *Install*.

-4. Wait for the install to finish and tap *Open*.
+4. Wait for the installation to finish and tap *Open*.

 AdGuard VPN for Android has been successfully installed!